intervene-EU-H2020/prspipe/README.md

 For the lazy / impatient / advanced users, here is a breakdown of what you have to do, including the most relevant commands

-1. :globe_with_meridians: Clone this reposotory and switch to the base directory for all subsequent steps
+1. :globe_with_meridians: Clone this repository and switch to the base directory for all subsequent steps
 2. :globe_with_meridians: Use the prspipe docker/singularity container to run snakemake (or install snakemake and R-packages manually)
 3. :globe_with_meridians: run the setup script
     ```